Which version of Plug-in can be used with which version of WAS?

-A release (such as 8.5, 8.0, or 7.0) of the WAS Plugin can be used with any release of the application server from the corresponding release any any releases through the preceding two versions (such as 6, 7, or 8)
+A release (such as 8.5, 8.0, or 7.0) of the WAS Plugin can be used with any release of the application server from the corresponding release and any previous releases as old as the preceding two versions (such as 6, 7, or 8)

 For example, an 8.0 Plugin can front-end servers from 8.0, 7.0, 6.1, and 6.0 whether they're all from a single release or in a mixed cell.
 Application servers from 8.5 or 8.5.5 would not be a supported configuration, because they are later releases.
 Similarly, application servers from 5.1/5.0 would not be supported because they are more than two versions (in terms of V.R.M.F) older.

 - IHS 7.0 + Plugin 7.0 is supported with WAS 8.0, 8.5, and 8.5.5 as a transitional measure for users of third-party IHS modules that did not support IHS 8.0 or later in a timely manner.
 It is important to note that IHS 7.0 was released in 2008 and lacks support for important security protocols like TLS1.2, ECDHE, and AES-GCM.
 (IHS 8.0 was released in 2011)

 Supported configurations of Web Servers and the WAS Plugin

 Given a compatible Plugin has been selected based on WAS release requirements, The release (V.R.M.F) of IBM HTTP Server used must match the Plugin release exactly.